Denarius Moore

-Early years
+Early life

 Born Darnius Earl Moore, Denarius Moore legally changed his first name when he was a senior in high school.
 He attended Tatum High School in Tatum, Texas, where he was a letterman in football, track and basketball.
 In football, he was coached by Andy Evans.
 As junior, he totaled 27 receptions for 423 yards and eight touchdowns, while also adding 287 rushing yards with two touchdowns on the ground.
 As senior, he caught 32 passes for 501 yards and rushed 27 times for more than 200 yards.
 He was named twice Class 2A Texas sportswriters first-team All-State as a kickoff returner, Second-team Reebok Super Team as a cornerback and was an PrepStar All-America.
 In basketball, he was the starting point guard, and averaged 20.1 points per game.

 Moore also competed in track & field while at Tatum, where he was one of the state's top performers in the hurdling events.
 He captured two state titles at the 2006 TX State 3A, winning the 110-meter hurdles, with a time of 13.73 seconds, and the 300-meter hurdles, with a time of 37.33 seconds.
 In 2007, he set a new school record in the 110-metres hurdles event by clocking a 13.69 at the TX State 2A OUT, on his way to another state title win.
 In that same meet, he took gold in the 300-metres hurdles, with a PR of 36.99 seconds, and also earned a second-place finish in the long jump, recording a career-best jump of 7.25 meters.
 He was also a member of the Tatum 4 × 400 m relay squad.